 - To make sure the ladder sits flat against the floor, level the bottom of the ladder by using a wooden block as a guide.
 In this case, a picture is definitely worth 24 words, so check out the photo below.

 Securing A Removable Loft Ladder

 Since our ladder had to be steeper than ideal, it was important to secure it firmly at the top.
-We considered the idea of buying fancy library ladder attachments (affiliate link).
+We considered the idea of buying fancy library ladder attachments.
 Or making our own hook and rail system using pipes.
-In the end, we decided that either option was too bulky for our tiny space.
+In the end, we decided that both options were too bulky for our tiny space.
 We didn’t need to move the ladder side to side, we just needed to be able to secure it in place.

 Securing with Pegs